Battle of Banja Luka: First skirmish

 On 20 July, the Austrian army advanced towards Jurkovići.
 This is where the first significant battle with the Bosniak army, commanded by Sali Aga, took place.
 Sali Aga had three groups of 1,000, 2,000 and 5,000 soldiers at his disposal, which surprised the Austrians.
-Sali Aga fought Muffling man to man and they wounded each other.
+Sali Aga and Muffling fought each other and both were wounded.
 Sali Aga died immediately, while Muffling succumbed two days later.
 The battle was an Austrian victory.

 Siege of Banja Luka

 Two formations of the Austrian army – one under the command of Field Marshal Goldy and the other under Hildburghausen – joined in front of Banja Luka on 27 July.
 One kilometer from the Banja Luka fortress, the Austrian army raised a camp.
-Hildburghausen demanded that the city be surrendered unconditionally, which the defenders refused.
-The siege of the city began, and after three days the Austrians regrouped forces and on 27 July began firing with artillery at the fort.
+Hildburghausen demanded that the city surrender unconditionally, which the defenders refused.
+The siege of the city began, and after three days the Austrians regrouped forces and on 27 July began artillery fire at the fort.
 Between 27 July and 4 August, approximately 1,800 shells were fired daily.

-The defense of Banja Luka was commanded by Mehmed-beg Ćatić; in the early days, the defenders gave strong resistance to the Austrian army.
+The defense of Banja Luka was commanded by Mehmed-beg Ćatić; in the early days, the defenders gave very aggressive resistance to the Austrian army.
 The cannon gunners of the Austrian army did not aim precisely but when the cannons were moved forward, the city center was targeted, forcing the civilian population to retreat deep into the underground walls.

-Hildburghausen sends a letter to Captain Ćatić demanding that he surrenders:
+Hildburghausen sent a letter to Captain Ćatić, demanding his surrender: